 You can select some maintenance kits and products from your printer’s manufacturer such as cleaning supplies or changeable printer parts like rollers, which when damaged or dirty can cause jams and problems for your printer.
 You can also get a printer fan and other components that are vulnerable and prone to accumulating residual ink and dust.

-Do not be complacent, neither should you compromise on quality when purchasing spare parts for your printer.
+Do not be complacent, nor should you compromise on quality when purchasing spare parts for your printer.
 Replace the worn out and damaged parts with original parts that match your printer’s model

 6. Use It Regularly